Dealul Spirii

 The Dâmbovița watermills on the outskirts of Bucharest, with Dealul Spirii and Mihai Vodă Monastery in the background, 1837.

 The Palace of the Parliament and the People's Salvation Cathedral (left) on Dealul Spirii.
 Taken looking westward from Metropolitanate Hill, 2023.

-Dealul Spirii (/ro/, Spirea's Hill) is a hill in Bucharest, Romania.
-It is the location of the Palace of the Parliament, initially built by Nicolae Ceaușescu as the House of the People, and the National Cathedral of Romania, also the People's Salvation Cathedral - the largest Eastern Orthodox church in the world.
+Dealul Spirii (/ro/, 'Spirea's Hill') is a hill in Bucharest, Romania.
+It is the location of the Palace of the Parliament – initially built by Nicolae Ceaușescu as the House of the People – and the National Cathedral of Romania, also the People's Salvation Cathedral, the largest Eastern Orthodox church in the world.

 Alternative names

-The height was also known as Dealul Arsenalului ("Arsenal Hill") and Dealul Uranus ("Uranus Hill"), after the armoury established there and the quarter built around the hill, respectively (see "History" section).
+The height was also known as Dealul Arsenalului ('Arsenal Hill') and Dealul Uranus ('Uranus Hill'), after the armoury established there and the quarter built around the hill, respectively.

 History

-Initially a vineyard known as Dealul Lupeștilor ("Hill of the Lupescu family"), it was renamed after a certain doctor Spiridon "Spirea" Kristofi, who founded the fortified Spirea Veche church in 1765.
+Initially a vineyard known as Dealul Lupeștilor ('Hill of the Lupescu family'), it was renamed after a certain doctor Spiridon "Spirea" Kristofi, who founded the fortified Spirea Veche church in 1765.
 The church was demolished in 1984 to make place for the People's House.

-Also on the hill were found the ruins of Curtea Nouă ("the New Court"), the princely residence built in 1776 by Alexander Ypsilantis, Prince of Wallachia, to replace Curtea Veche ("the Old Court").
+Also on the hill were found the ruins of Curtea Nouă ('the New Court'), the princely residence built in 1776 by Alexander Ypsilantis, Prince of Wallachia, to replace Curtea Veche ('the Old Court').
 It was built together with a large wine cellar, still in use during the 1900s.
-Curtea Nouă was the official residence of the Phanariotes (members of upper-class Greek families from Constantinople's Phanári quarter, chosen by the Sublime Porte as rulers of Wallachia and Moldavia) until 1812, when it burnt down; it was since known as Curtea Arsă ("the Burnt Court"), with the ruins being razed completely in 1986.
+Curtea Nouă was the official residence of the Phanariotes (members of upper-class Greek families from Constantinople's Phanári quarter, chosen by the Sublime Porte as rulers of Wallachia and Moldavia) until 1812, when it burnt down; it was since known as Curtea Arsă ('the Burnt Court'), with the ruins being razed completely in 1986.

 In July 1818, Dealul Spirii was the site of a hot air balloon flight, an event witnessed by Prince John Caradja.